bluecxmboo/dots-nix/README.md

 this is my dotfiles repo for nixOS

+# this repo is intended for my personal use only, use at your own risk

 ## instructions